NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 look for matching images.
 The pattern chip is simply the kernel size of the matching template.
 The search range is specific for this image pair.
-The control network result after ``autoseed`` had a large vertical offset in the ball park of 500 pixels.
+The control network result after ``autoseed`` had a large vertical offset on the order of 500 pixels.
 The large misalignment dictated the need for the large search in the lines direction.
 Use ``qnet`` to get an idea for what the pixel shifts look like in your stereo pair to help you decide on a search range.
 In this example, only one measurement failed